Jaiparmar940/CS372-final-project-v2/INSTALL_BOX2D.md

 ## Alternative: Use Pre-trained Models

 If Box2D installation continues to fail, you can:
-1. Use the tabular Q-learning agent on the toy environment (no Box2D needed)
-2. Train on a system where Box2D installs successfully
+1. Train on a system where Box2D installs successfully
-3. Use the evaluation scripts with pre-trained checkpoints
+2. Use the evaluation scripts with pre-trained checkpoints